dhicks6345789/office-to-markdown/README.md

 Output is generally in structured Markdown designed to be used as the input for the [Hugo](https://gohugo.io/) static site generation tool, letting users choose their own Hugo site templates.

-The "scanFolders.py" Python script acts as an overall starting point, triggering other scripts to run conversions on a folder tree containing various content.
-Each script should also be able to be used as a stand-alone application should you want.
+The "scanFolders.py" Python script acts as an overall starting point, triggering other sub-scripts to run conversions on a folder tree containing various content.
+Each sub-script should also be able to be used as a stand-alone application for those wanting more custom workflows.

 ## Quickstart
 Download / clone the Git repository.
 These scripts are written in Python 3 and, as such, should be cross-platform.
 On Linux, there's a Bash script that will set up and activate a Python venv to run the script: